 What to taste in Pisa, Italy?

-The cuisine of Pisa, like most of Tuscany, is based on the Italian concept of “cucina povera” (poor cuisine).
-This doesn’t mean that the food isn’t tasty, but rather that it is based on simplicity, with recipes often handed down from generation to generation and prepared with fresh local ingredients.
+The cuisine of Pisa, like most of Tuscany, is based on the Italian concept of “cucina povera” (translated as poor cuisine).
+This means that the food here is based on simplicity, with recipes often handed down from generation to generation and made with fresh local ingredients.

 Here are some typical dishes you can try in Pisa: